saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 LOADIMG/UNLOADIMG - load and unload an image for theming

 KILLSESS (or kill session, need to recall)

-ISIN - if text is within a file

 PARSECNF - parses disc CNF.
 Reference BM/SCRIPTS/BMCONT.PBT